JSN00k/PagingScrollView/README.md

 ### Getting the repo

-You can download this repository using the cloud icon on the left (when on the bitbucket website) Or you can use Mercurial.
+You can download this repository using the this [link](https://bitbucket.org/James_Snook/pagingscrollview/get/8aea58b47960.zip)

 ###Getting Mercurial